 Medicare Supplement Plans in Minnesota

-How Are Rates Calculated for Medicare Supplement Plans in Minnesota?
+How Much Does a Medicare Supplement Plan Cost in Minnesota?

 You may choose between two Medicare Supplement plans in Minnesota as an Original Medicare beneficiary.
-Unlike in most other states, you can't choose one of the ten popular standardized plans, such as standard or high-deductible Medicare Supplement Plan F. Instead, you'll need to select one of these two options:
+Unlike in most other states, you can't choose one of the ten popular standardized plans, such as standard or High Deductible Medicare Supplement Plan G. Instead, you'll need to select one of these two options:

 Basic Medigap Plan in Minnesota

-- It doesn't cover Medicare Part B deductible and other out-of-pocket expenses
+- The Basic Plan doesn't cover Medicare Part B deductible and other out-of-pocket expenses

 Extended Basic Medigap Plan in Minnesota

-- Covers Part B deductibles plus all out-of-pocket expenses after the annual $1,000 out-of-pocket maximum is satisfied
+- The Extended Basic covers Part B deductibles plus all out-of-pocket expenses after the annual $1,000 out-of-pocket maximum is satisfied

 Each of these plans has its list of benefits, with the extended plan offering the most comprehensive coverage in exchange for higher rates.
 Beneficiaries selecting a Medicare Supplement plan in Minnesota also have the option of adding up to four riders: